Population 1 (the camp caretaker); Elevation 4,600 feet (1,400 meters)

 Another mile farther back toward Highway 120 is the Dimond O Campground, a forest service facility with campsites at $21 per night for single-family units; roughly a third of the 36 campsites are awarded on a first-come, first-serve basis.
-Dimond O campers can use showers at the Evergreen Lodge for a $5 fee and the outdoor recreation facilities at Camp Mather for $10/day (Evergreen Lodgers can also take advantage of the latter offer).
+Dimond O campers and Evergreen Lodge guests can use the outdoor recreation facilities at Camp Mather for $10 per day.

 Con: The cabins at the Evergreen Lodge have a dark past: they were originally built to house workers constructing the dam that blotted out Hetch Hetchy Valley, one of the most infamous episodes in Yosemite history.
 On the other hand, they've also served as a moonshine distillery and a brothel in the 80-some years since they were built.
 We all have our ups and downs.

 The Evergreen Lodge hosts a variety of outdoor activities, from guided hikes to naturalist tours to fly-fishing trips.
 There's also a masseuse on staff.

 Camp Mather has a swimming pool, lake, tennis courts, and a beach volleyball court; non-campers can get access to them for a $10 daily fee.